-Foreign education documents from outside the United States or its territories that cannot immediately be confirmed as valid proof of high school completion by a college official must be submitted for assessment with a third-party evaluation agency at the prospective student's expense.
+Foreign education documents from outside the United States or its territories that cannot immediately be confirmed as valid proof of high school completion by a college official must be submitted for assessment by a third-party evaluation agency at the prospective student's expense.
+International students should be aware NASCAR Tech is not authorized under federal law to enroll nonimmigrants.